top of page

 The verb 'devise' has its origins in the Middle English word 'devisen,' which in turn can be traced back to the Old French word 'deviser.'
 In Old French, 'deviser' meant 'to divide, distribute, or arrange' and was derived from the Vulgar Latin word 'divisare,' which meant 'to divide' or 'to share out.'
 This Latin root, 'dividere,' is at the core of the word's etymology, emphasizing the idea of carefully planning and arranging elements or ideas.
 Over time, 'devise' evolved to encompass the notion of inventing or creating through thoughtful and creative deliberation, giving it the modern sense we use today.

-Quiz: Find the meaning of the verb devise:
+Find the correct meaning of the verb devise:

 Try Again!